KaltMax/RAG-Evaluator/README.md

 3. Set up reverse proxy (nginx/Caddy) for HTTPS
 4. Enable authentication and security features

-See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed deployment strategies.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed overview of the architecture, design patterns, and technical decisions.